 Recommendation 2016-2017 2018-2019 2020-2021 2022-2023 2024-2025 2026-2027 2028-2029 2030-2031 Programming Recommendations 42.
-Work with rural recreation committees to identify priorities for rural programming in each community.
-Cost of s taff time 43.
-Focus on expanding programming to rural residents using community halls as anchors.
-Part nership with YMCA-Y /WCA 44.
+Work with rural recreation committees to identify priorities for rural programming in each Cost of s taff time community.
+43. Focus on expanding programming to rural residents using community halls as anchors.
+Part nership with YMCA-Y WCA 44.
 Leverage the City's successful partnesrhip with the YMCA to expand programming to rural community halls.
 If City engages instead with direct programming : estimate of \$20,000 annually 45.
 Identify options to program rural schools.
-Cost of staff time
+Cost of staff time \longrightarrow •

 Recommendation 2016-2017 2018-2019 2020-2021 2022-2023 2024-2025 2026-2027 2028-2029 2030-2031 Partnership Recommendations 46.
-Review existing Joint Use Agreements and / Partnesrhip Agreements when they are up for - renewal to ensure agreements continue to Ongoing - Cos t of Staff Time positively contribute to Clarence-Rockland's recreation system.
-47. Work with local recreation committees to \longrightarrow assess potential to expand programming for Cost of s taff time seniors and youth to community halls in rural C031 0J 3 areas.
+Review existing Joint Use Agreements and > Partnesrhip Agreements when they are up for renewal to ensure agreements continue to Ongoing - Cost of Staff Time positively contribute to Clarence-Rockland's recreation system.
+47. Work with local recreation committees to \longrightarrow } assess potential to expand programming for Cost of a taff time seniors and youth to community halls in rural cost of s tujj time areas.
 Event-Based Recommendations 48.
-Define a 'core' set of events that the Cost of staff time Municipality is responsible for faciliting.
-49. Continue to facilitate, promote, and evolve > exisiting core events (i.e. Canada Day, Santa Ongoing - Cos t of Staff Time Claus Parade, and Ottawa River Festival).
-50. Outside of defined core events, the City > should adopt a facilitation role - assisting Ongoing - Cos t of Staff Time - community groups interested in organizing Chigoling - Cos it of staff time events.
+Define a 'core' set of events that the Cost of staff time 1 Municipality is responsible for faciliting. cost of stuff time 49.
+Continue to facilitate, promote, and evolve > exisiting core events (i.e. Canada Day, Santa Ongoing - Cos st of Staff Time Claus Parade, and Ottawa River Festival).
+50. Outside of defined core events, the City > should adopt a facilitation role - assisting Ongoing - Cos st of Staff Time community groups interested in organizing Grigoling - Cos it of Staff Tille events.